keu/docs/software/cli-podman.md

 ---
 sidebar_label: 'Run the CLI with Podman'
-title: 'Run the Astronomer Software CLI in Podman Containers'
+title: 'Run the Astronomer CLI in Podman Containers'
 id: cli-podman
-description: Use Podman instead of Docker to run specific Astronomer Software CLI commands.
+description: Use Podman instead of Docker to run specific Astronomer CLI commands.
 ---

 ## Overview

-By default, the Astronomer Software CLI uses Docker to execute a few specific commands:
+By default, the Astronomer CLI uses Docker to execute a few specific commands:

 - `astro dev [...]`: For running an Airflow environment on your local machine
 - `astro auth login`: For authenticating to Astronomer Software